department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/iris/contact-center-interviews-1-research-plan.md

    - What is the role of each person in the meeting?
    - What is the size and structure of each content team?
    - Who are the people on these teams, and what are they responsible for?
-   - What are the different types of content each team creates and manages?
+   - What are the different types of content each team creates and manages, with regard to contact center customer service and IRIS content creation?
    - Who is the audience for your content?
    - How do you determine when you need to create new content?
    - Do you have any content style guides?